emilkarlen/exactly/README.rst

 * Improved string character escaping
 * Separate sets of environment variables for "action to check" and other processes
 * Possibility to set stdin for processes other than the "action to check"
+* Command to list symbols defined by a test case
 * Variables - corresponding to symbol definitions -
   but for variable values
 * Macros and functions